The endangered Grevy’s zebra, social media and artificial intelligence

-However, our travelers who venture into northern Kenya may be treated to discovering one of Africa’s most endangered animals – the Grevy’s zebra.
+However, travelers who venture into northern Kenya may be treated to discovering one of Africa’s most endangered animals – the Grevy’s zebra.
 And when they do, they see that the differences between the Grevy’s and the plains zebras are striking.
 The Grevy’s are the largest of the world’s equines, with large, almost mule-like, heads and big, round ears.
 A big male can weigh almost 1,000 lbs.

 But it is the pattern of their stripes that stands out as the biggest difference.
 Their stripes are much thinner – perhaps, more delicate – than those of their plains cousins.
 And, their stripes stop on their sides, giving them white bellies.